 The Rite of Election and Call to Continuing Conversion is the liturgical rite, celebrated at Blessed Sacrament Cathedral in Greensburg on the first and second Sundays of Lent, by which the church, the Diocese of Greensburg, and the bishop of Greensburg formally ratify the catechumens’ readiness for the sacraments of

 initiation and recognize the candidates preparing for confirmation and Eucharist or reception into the full communion of the Catholic Church.
-The catechumens, now the elect, and the candidates express their willingness to receive these sacraments (RCIA, Part 1).
+The catechumens, now the elect, and the candidates express their willingness to receive these sacraments (OCIA, Part 1).

 The Period of Purification and Enlightenment